 How To Attain Realization

-Realization often comes slowly in small incremental steps.
-Sure, we are looking for giant leaps, but we miss most of the growth if we don’t learn to spot the small steps.
+Realization is a sign of intellectual and spiritual growth.
+It often comes slowly in small incremental steps.
+We are looking for giant leaps, but we miss most of the growth if we don’t learn to spot the small steps.
 The spiritual journal mentioned above is one of the best tools to help you spot incremental change and keep you on track.
 It will also help you spot the small steps of realization.

 Walking the path requires finding methods that affect awareness and consciousness.
 You can gain a lot of knowledge from studying, reading, and listening.
 But all this knowledge will go to waste.
 You must apply what you learn.
 So, find a resource or teacher that can give you one or more of the spiritual technologies listed above.
 Your focus must be on practices that produce results.
 It is the only way to attain realization.
 Don’t get stuck in theory.
 Don’t be afraid to start.
 Just do it.